-h.
+g.
 Contributions

-Contributions received are reported as unrestricted, temporarily restricted or permanently restricted, depending upon donor restrictions, if any.
+Contributions received are reported between net asset categories depending upon donor restrictions, if any.
 Contributions, including unconditional promises to give, are recognized as revenues in the period the promise is received.
 Conditional promises to give are not recognized until they become unconditional; that is when the conditions on which they depend are substantially met.

-i.
+h.
 Grants